 (c) no prize won shall be paid or delivered to a person other than a person eligible to participate to whom the winning ticket or chance was sold.

-[Section 103 amended by No. 35 of 2003 s.
+[Section 103 amended: No. 35 of 2003 s.
 158.]

 104. Permits for lotteries; duties of holders of permit for standard lottery